Did Early Christians Think the Holy Spirit Was A Separate Person in a Trinity?

 A one-time 4th century Catholic bishop named Marcellus of Ancyra wrote about Valentinus' writings, which appears to be discussing perhaps the earliest citation about the Holy Spirit extant (other than scriptural references or references that make no specific claims):

-Hence the idea of the Holy Spirit as one of three hypostasis, while it did appear in the 2nd century, was developed by a heretic.
+Hence, the idea of the Holy Spirit as one of three hypostasis, while it did appear in the 2nd century, was developed by a heretic, who adopted it from pagan teachings.

-Regarding that heretic, the Catholic historian Irenaeus (c.
+Regarding the heretic Valentinus, the Catholic historian Irenaeus (c.
 180 A.D.) noted that Polycarp had to go to Rome to stop people from listening to his teachings:

 And that sole truth was not trinitarian.